Quackers2446/WatSearch/README.md

 The application currently supports parsing course outline HTML files.
 To add your course data:

-1. Place HTML course outline files in the root directory
+1. Place HTML course outline files in the `course-outlines/` directory
 2. Name them with the pattern: `Fall 2025_ [Course Name].html`
 3. Run the parsing script: `npm run parse-courses`